HL7/fhircast-docs/docs/specification/STU2.md

 ### 20200715 Significant changes as part of the STU2 publication included:
 * Introduction of WebSockets as the preferred communication mechanism over webhooks.
+* Creation of a FHIR CapabilityStatement extension to support Hub capability discovery.
+* Additional, required information on `syncerror` OperationOutcome (namely communication of the error'd event's id and event name).
+* Websocket wss url communicated in HTTP body, instead of `Content-Location` HTTP header.
+* Subscribers should differentiate between immediately applied context changes and mere successfully received notifications with HTTP code responses of 200 and 202, respectively.